 Dopamine functions both as a hormone and as a neurotransmitter that communicates information by relaying signals between nerve cells.
 It acts as a reward, released in the body when we complete a survival task, like sourcing food or procreating.

 Dopamine is ultimately a hormone that encourages growth and development, and a desire for survival and procreation.
 It’s a vital chemical our bodies produce to encourage life-sustaining behaviours.

 Without dopamine, we wouldn’t get anything done, as dopamine directly affects our ability to focus, and our motivation to complete tasks.

 Dopamine is important in:

-Reduced dopamine production is a feature of Parkinson's Disease and can be treated using a synthetic dopamine-like drugs.
-An excess of dopamine production can result in the brain signaling unnecessary movement, causing repetitive tics.
+Reduced dopamine production is a feature of Parkinson’s Disease and can be treated using a synthetic dopamine-like drug.
+An excess of dopamine production can result in the brain signalling unnecessary movement, causing repetitive tics.

 Dopamine is the chemical that mediates pleasure in the brain.
 It stimulates us to seek out pleasure, through sourcing and eating food and procreating.

-Dopamine is released when we see and smell food to encourage us to continue this behavior for survival.
+Dopamine is released when we see and smell food to encourage us to continue this behaviour for survival.
 More dopamine is released when we eat.